bnb-chain/bnb-chain.github.io/docs/learn/ecosystem.md

 To get a better understanding of the current BSC landscope, we divide each of the layers into the various components which we feel are most important.
 We then highlight some of the existing projects as well as **some potentially interesting** projects that we would like to fund by Binance Accelerator Funds.
 If you see a component with 0 or 1 existing projects then it's likely that we would consider grant support in this area.
 By describing our areas of priority in detail we do not wish to preclude grant applications that address different areas that we may not have thought of.
 We would like to fund all projects that bring value to the ecosystem.

-This is a living document and we are relying on our community to contribute to this and help maintain it.
-Please feel free to make edits and additions via pull requests.
+>📝 _This is a living document and we are relying on our community to contribute to this and help maintain it.
+Please feel free to make edits and additions via pull requests._

 ## Layers of BSC Stack